UWB-ACM/Hackathon-Docs-2020/_docs/aws_resources.md

 They will only cause problems for you down the line!

 Before finalizing your database schema, be sure to check ALL TERMS against these reserved words.
-If you use on of these terms for your partition key, or sort key, there will be no way to change them.
-Failure to double check may mean your group will have to terminate your table, and recreate it so it no longer uses these terms.
+If you use one of these terms for your partition or sort key, there will be no way to change them.
+Failure to double check may mean your group will have to terminate your table and recreate it so it no longer uses these terms.

 For a full list of terms, check out the resource for DynamoDB: [Reserved Words in DynamoDB PDF](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ReservedWords.html)